EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 1h30-ish
 more topics:

-- vmd visualization (maybe better as a demonstration?)
+- VMD visualisation (maybe better as a demonstration?)
 - other packages - ovito, mdanalysis, pylat, packmol, topotools
 - variables